This is part two of a five-part blog series on personalization.

 - Increase trade show and event presence

 Every project must have a team.
-In some cases, a team may be responsible for more than one project, but if you can have one team per project, they will be able to focus far more effectively.
-The team should be constantly learning from and evaluating the success of projects to ensure that they are moving your organization towards the larger business goals.
+In some cases, a team may be responsible for more than one project, but if you can have one team per project, they'll be able to focus far more effectively.
+The team should constantly learn from and evaluate the success of projects to ensure that they move your organization towards larger business goals.

 Once a team has been assigned to a project, it’s time to execute.
 What tactics will you use to accomplish this project?
-If you are implementing personalization on your website to increase conversion, potential tactics (or ways of personalizing) may include:
+If you're implementing personalization on your website to increase conversion, potential tactics (or ways of personalizing) may include:

-- Personalize based on visitor stage in the buying journey
+- Personalizing based on visitor stage in the buying journey

 Tactics may be larger than any one single task, so if they need to be broken down further, do so.
 Your goal should be to get to bodies of work that can be planned, prioritized, easily defined, and easily understood by the team.

 Evaluation & Iteration